AmmarYacoub/AmmarYacoub.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Modeling and Compensation of Static Friction to Improve Force Tracking Performance in Miniature Pneumatic Cylinders"
+title: "Modeling and Compensation of Static Friction to Improve Force Tracking Performance in Miniature Pneumatic Cylinders (Under Review)"
 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3
-excerpt: 'This paper is about the number 3.
-The number 4 is left for future work.'
+excerpt: Haptic gloves require actuators capable of precise force trajectory tracking.
+Pneumatic actuators exhibit high force to weight ratio performance; however, their usage is often limited by high nonlinearities and friction-induced uncertainties.
+This study investigates the position and pressure-dependent static friction in small-scale pneumatic actuators.
+A new stiction model is proposed that explicitly incorporates these dependencies to accurately characterize static friction effects.
+In order to exploit this model, a sliding mode controller (SMC) with estimated friction compensation is developed and experimentally validated.
+When actuator force is estimated using pressure measurements, results show that incorporating the friction model significantly reduces amplitude errors compared to uncompensated control.
 date: 2026-05-01
 venue: 'IEEE Transactions on Control Systems Technology'
 paperurl: 'https://academicpages.github.io/files/paper3.pdf'